zstumgoren/bls-api/docs/api_bls.md

 ![chart home page](../static/img/chart_home_page.png)

-Now it's time for the moment of truth.
+Now the moment of truth.

-Before we test the chart, let's first open up our Developer Tools by right-clicking and choosing `Inspect`.
+Open up our Developer Tools by right-clicking and choosing `Inspect`.

 Then navigate to the `Nework` tab.

 This will allow us to verify that our API is being called when the web form is submitted.

-Ok...hit the `Submit` button and...drum roll...
+Ok...hit the `Submit` button on the form and...drum roll...

 Cue the sad trombone.
-Our API called failed and, as a result, we don't see a chart displayed.
+Our API call failed and, as a result, we don't see a chart displayed.

 The `Network` tab offers us some insight into what went wrong.